• Home

 (which I will elaborate on in the next article).

 Inspired by this encounter with the red-billed magpie, I continued on my journey.
-It didn't take
+It didn't take long before I heard another bird call, loud and easily identifiable—it was a

 black-faced babbler.
 This bird is quite common, so I exchanged a greeting with